 We’re afraid the answer is still no. Federal law declares that sending marijuana is illegal across all modes of mail delivery—no matter which shipping carrier you choose.
 Therefore, it’s still illegal to ship marijuana through private carriers like UPS, FedEx, or DHL.

 Here’s where it gets interesting.
 In December 2018, both the Senate and the House of Representatives passed the Farm Bill.
-To make a long story short, this piece of legislation officially establishes a definition between THC and CBD, and stipulates that CBD-infused products such as industrialized hemp are NOT considered controlled substances.
-To translate the fancy lawyer talk: industrial hemp is legal now, and you’ll probably be able to ship it with USPS!
-Well…almost.
-President Trump still needs to sign the Farm Bill before it officially becomes a clear-cut law, but he has expressed favor for it.
+To make a long story short, this piece of legislation officially establishes a definition between THC and CBD and stipulates that CBD-infused products such as industrialized hemp are NOT considered controlled substances.
+To translate the fancy lawyer talk: industrial hemp is legal now, and you technically can ship it with USPS!

 As part of the Farm Bill, shippers can send hemp-derived CBD as long as it contains a THC content of less than 0.3%, which USPS confirmed.
 You can read more about the Postal Service’s stance on accepting industrial hemp and other CBD products here.